Audit Charter

 The PSC has responsibility for the integrity of public service appointments and safeguarding a non-partisan, merit-based and representative public service.
 This is accomplished in part, through the undertaking of audits and other oversight activities.

 The PSC’s audit mandate, as defined in the PSEA, provides authority to conduct audits on any matter within its jurisdiction.
 The audit mandate provides system-wide assurance and an assessment of the effectiveness of staffing processes to achieve a merit-based, non-partisan public service that is drawn from across the country, is representative of Canada’s diversity and able to serve the public with integrity and in the official language of choice.
-The PSC’s audit mandate also includes the undertaking of audits to determine whether there are biases or barriers that disadvantage persons belonging to any equity-seeking group.
+The PSC’s audit mandate also includes undertaking audits to determine whether there are biases or barriers that disadvantage persons belonging to any equity-seeking group.
 These audits provide objective information, advice, and assurance to Parliament, and ultimately Canadians, on the integrity and fairness of appointments in the public service.

-Audits can be performed on the delegated and non-delegated aspects of the PSC’s mandate.
+Audits can be performed on delegated and non-delegated aspects of the PSC’s mandate.
 Audits may examine the appointment activities of PSEA organizations as delegated by the PSC to deputy heads.
 Audits may also examine non-delegated aspects of the PSEA such as investigations and political activities.
-In generalized terms, the requirements and impact of the audit mandate relates to PSC authority as provided in the PSEA
+In generalized terms, the requirements and impact of the audit mandate relates to PSC authority as provided in the PSEA.

 Depending on the area under review, PSC audits may also inform and benefit organizations that fall outside of the PSC’s jurisdiction.
-In this case, outside organizations who use or are impacted by the policy, system or process under review may learn from the findings and follow the recommendations of the audit.
+In this case, outside organizations that use or are impacted by the policy, system or process under review may learn from the findings and follow the recommendations of the audit.

 Appointments and organizational staffing systems may be examined from a number of perspectives including respect for merit, non-partisanship, core staffing values, official languages, and issues that impact equity-seeking groups, as well as any other aspect of the PSC’s Appointment Policy and Appointment Delegation and Accountability Instrument.
-PSC audits may examine associated areas such as HR policies and plans, classification, employment equity and others to examine the factors and causes that affect staffing decisions or cause systemic barriers in the appointment process.
+PSC audits may examine associated areas such as HR policies and plans, employment equity and others to examine the factors and causes that affect staffing decisions or cause systemic barriers in the appointment process.

 Scope